Copyright © 1999 by Theosophical University Press. All rights reserved.

-When the human race, or any branch of it, or even an individual, makes the spiritual and intellectual appeal in terms so strong, with spiritual energy so vibrant, with the very fiber of the inner life so to say, it actually operates with the spiritual magnetism of a Teacher, and the call is heard in the Great Brotherhood invariably, and an Envoy or Messenger appears in the world as its representative.
-The Mysteries have always degenerated because men became involved more and more in selfishness and the self-seeking ways of the material world, and lost the inner touch, the inner consciousness of communion with the spiritual Powers mentioned above. — Esoteric Tradition 2:1053
+When the human race or even an individual makes the spiritual and intellectual appeal in terms so strong, with spiritual energy so vibrant, with the very fiber of the inner life, it actually operates with the spiritual magnetism of a teacher, and the call is heard in the Brotherhood invariably, and an envoy or messenger appears in the world as its representative. — Esoteric Tradition3rd & rev. ed., p.568

 There are two paths in occultism: the right-hand path of white magic and spiritual progress; and the left-hand path of black magic and spiritual retrogression.
 No third path of cessation or rest exists.
 If one does not go forwards, then he will remain behind.
 The stream of evolutionary progress is forwards, toward the light of spirit and truth.
 If one does not travel this path, he falls by the wayside; the caravan moves on, the idler remains behind.